The Brauer loop scheme and orbital varieties: Introduction

 The varieties for which we will need the multidegrees are the orbital varieties and the Brauer loop varieties.
 In both cases, $W$ will be a space of zero-diagonal matrices, and the $(N+2)$-dimensional torus $T$ that acts on it will have three parts: two dimensions by scaling certain halves of the matrices, and the other $N$ by conjugating by the invertible diagonal matrices in $R_{\integers \bmod N}$.
 We will denote by $\{\A, \B, z_1,\ldots, z_N\}$ the obvious basis of the weight lattice $T^*$.

-For orbital varieties, the vector space $W$ will be $\lie{n}$, the space of strictly upper triangular matrices.
+For orbital varieties, the vector space $W$ will be $R_N^{\Delta=0}$, the space of strictly upper triangular $N\times N$ matrices, where the $\Delta=0$ indicates the subspace of matrices with zero diagonal.
 The first circle in $T$ acts by global rescaling, and the second acts trivially, so the $T$-weights are $\A + z_i - z_j$, $i<j \in 1,\ldots,N$.
 For each noncrossing chord diagram $\pi$, let

 which is called the {\dfn (extended) Joseph polynomial} \cite{Jo} of the orbital variety.
 (Indeed, Joseph invented multidegrees for exactly this application.)
 The ``extended'' refers to the fact that Joseph did not consider the scaling action; his polynomials correspond to the specialization $\A=0$.